BlobTheKat/nanobuf/README.md

 	buffer: ArrayBuffer // The underlying array buffer that is being modified.
 May be larger than this.written (this is intentional to avoid excessive reallocations).
 May become detached as writer grows
 	byteOffset: number // Always 0
 	byteLength: number // Same as .written

+	// For b1,b2,b4, it's possible to allocate a new byte even if the previous hasn't been fully used or finish using an old one by controlling the .bitState field on the reader/writer
+	// Set it to 0 to use a new byte.
+Save and restore its old value to reuse an old byte (if there was one)
+	// This value is opaque but gettable/settable.
+Note that when reading it must be set in the same way as when it was written
+	bitState: number
 }

 class BufReader extends DataView{
-	bool(): boolean // true or false, 1 byte u8(): number // Read a value in [0, 255], 1 byte
+	bool(): boolean // true or false, 1 byte b1(): number // Read a 0 or 1, 1 bit
+	b2(): number // Read a value in [0,3], 2 bit
+	b4(): number // Read a value in [0,15], 4 bit
+	u8(): number // Read a value in [0, 255], 1 byte
 	i8(): number // Read a value in [-128, 127], 1 byte
 	u16(): number // Read a value in [0, 65535], 2 bytes
 	i16(): number // Read a value in [-32768, 32767], 2 bytes
+	u24(): number // Read a value in [0, 16777215], 3 bytes
+	i24(): number // Read a value in [-8388608, 8388607], 3 bytes
 	u32(): number // Read a value in [0, 4294967295], 4 bytes
 	i32(): number // Read a value in [-2147483648, 2147483647], 4 bytes
+	u48(): number // Read a value in [0, 281474976710655], 6 bytes
+	i48(): number // Read a value in [-140737488355328, 140737488355327], 6 bytes
 	u64(): number // Read a value in [0, 18446744073709552000], 8 bytes
 	i64(): number // Read a value in [-9223372036854776000, 9223372036854776000], 8 bytes
 	bu64(): bigint // Read a value in [0n,18446744073709551615n], 8 bytes